- Why would I want to use MP3 files

 cable to connect the computer to the patch box.
 Radio shack sells

-cables for about $4.00 or $5.00, though if you have been
+cables for about $4.00 or $5.00, though if you have been recording

-need a patch box, I sell them for $25.00 (see my products page),
+patch box, I sell them for $25.00 (see my products page), and that

-under $150.00.
+$150.00.

 - My laptop doesn't have a COM port.
+Can

-Can I still use the RF remote control system?
+I still use the RF remote control system?

 Yes.
 If you have the COM port version of the RF Remote Control